 The PRINTOUT file's heading information can be printed under control of either resulting indicator 02, which is set for the date card (the first card in the CARDIN file), or overflow (OF).
-The OF indicator will govern all heading printing after the first page.
+The OF indicator governs all heading printing after the first page.
 The entry PAGE in line 030 causes the page number to be updated automatically for each new page.

-The detail line described by the entries in lines 150 of Figure 146.2 (Part 3) through 050 of Figure 146.2 (Part 4) requires the presence of both the CARDIN and INVFIL records (resulting indicators 01 and 03 on).
+The detail line described by the entries in lines 150 of Figure 142 (Part 4) through 050 of Figure 142 (Part 5) requires the presence of both the CARDIN and INVFIL records (resulting indicators 01 and 03 on).
 If resulting indicator 04 is on, the words BELOW MINIMUM indicate the stock violation.
-If indicator 05 is on, the message EXPEDITE is added.